People and Expertise

 Damian Grenfell is an Associate Professor of Global Studies with the School of Global, Urban and Social Studies at RMIT University and Manager of the Timor-Leste Research Program.

-Drawing together fieldwork with social policy and social theory, Damian has published widely and worked on research projects ranging from Australian Research Council Discovery Projects through to consultancies in rural communities in Timor-Leste.
+Drawing together fieldwork, social policy and social theory, Damian has published widely and worked on research projects ranging from Australian Research Council Discovery Projects through to consultancies in rural communities in Timor-Leste.
 Damian teaches at both an undergraduate and postgraduate level in the Global Studies discipline at RMIT University on courses in Security, Interventions, Peace and Social Theory, and can supervise in a range of related areas.

 The common basis for Damian's research is an interest in social change and transformation in the context of conflict, resistance and resolution.
 His research currently focuses on social change–particularly the impacts of modernization on identity and social integration in war-affected societies, as well as maintaining an ongoing interest in social movement contestation and the state, as well as security and globalization.
 He has worked as a consultant and

-in research partnership with a large range of funder, government and civil society organisations, as well as with communities, on issues of gender and violence,
+in research partnership with a large range of funder, government and civil society organisations, as well as with communities, on issues of gender and violence, security and reconciliation.

 To learn more about Damian's work, including a list of key research projects and publications, please click here.